Journal of Qualitative Research in Health Sciences

 Abstract

-Background: Pregnant women and children are among the vulnerable groups whose health is directly affected by climate change due to shifts in extreme weather patterns, high humidity, and temperature fluctuations, all of which can increase the risk of pregnancy-related complications.
-This study aims to explore the need for educational materials on the impact of climate change on maternal and child health.
+Introduction: Pregnant women and children are among the vulnerable groups whose health is directly affected by climate change due to shifts in extreme weather patterns, high humidity, and temperature fluctuations, all of which can increase the risk of pregnancy-related complications.
+This study aimed to explore the need for educational materials on the impact of climate change on maternal and child health.

-Methods: This formative qualitative study involves 33 participants (ten pregnant women, ten toddler mothers, ten health cadres, a midwife, a village leader, and an environmental health officer) in the coastal region of Lempasing, Pesawaran Regency, Lampung Province.
+Methods: This formative qualitative study involved 33 participants (10 pregnant women, 10 toddler mothers, 10 health cadres, one midwife, one village leader, and one environmental health officer) in the coastal region of Lempasing, Pesawaran Regency, Lampung Province.
 The data collection used three focus group discussions (FGDs) and three in-depth interviews, which were analyzed thematically using open code 4.02.

 Results: Findings from FGDs and interviews reveal two themes: community perceptions of the impact of climate change on health and educational media on climate change impacts.